katychung/Homepage/_projects/retail.markdown

 ---

 ### Validating Designs
 We conducted user testing to check whether the new design solved their problems.
-As the design doesn't lend itself to task-based user testing, I opted for a more exploratory style of user test.
+As the design did not lend itself to task-based user testing, I opted for a more exploratory style of user test.
 I created a user test script with a scenario split into 3 sections, each section preceded with questions about the scenario and how they approach the matter.

 During the sessions, we observed which parts of the new design resonated and which parts they seemed to not quite understand.
 We learnt that the initial setup process for the store dashboard was a little too time consuming and that it was easier to have some predefined starter templates.
 This would let them use the service right away while allowing them customize at their own pace.